 Few creatures can boast a hide as tough as a dragon's.
 Those that can yield a material which produces armour infused with an unrivalled fury and strength of spirit.
-When a character dons a piece of Dragon Hide armour which is neither beaten nor broken, they gain 3 additional Willpower and their maximum Willpower pool increases by 3 until the piece of armour is beaten or broken.
-The power within the material makes it somewhat unstable, however, and when the piece of armour is doffed, if it is not broken, it immediately becomes beaten.
+Sigils may be applied to any location covered by a piece of Dragon Hide armour.
+In addition to their usual means, Sigils applied in this manner become expended when the piece of armour is broken.